NicholasARossi/NicholasARossi.github.io/_posts/2018-06-01-flightdelays.md

 ### The Worst Airports in America

 What makes a bad airport?
-There's a lot that can go wrong with a flight - like having to ride in a snow crawler like in [Washington Dulles](https://en.wikipedia.org/wiki/Mobile_lounge).
+There's a lot that can go wrong with a flight - like having to ride in a snow crawler as in [Washington Dulles](https://en.wikipedia.org/wiki/Mobile_lounge).
 But we can all agree that having your flight delayed is one of the worst things.

-By extension, looking at the number of delays of per airport is a good way to rank them.
+By extension, looking at the number of delays per airport is a good way to rank the quality of those airports.
 The chart below shows the worst airports for total numbers of delays.

  <iframe src="/res/blog_16/bar_wrapper.html" height="400px" width="100%" scrolling="no"></iframe>